abs-tudelft/vhdmmio/doc/md/fieldconfig.md

        - [`strobe`](strobe.md): one flag per bit, strobed by an MMIO write to signal some request to hardware.

+       - [`internal-strobe`](internalstrobe.md): one flag per bit, strobed by an MMIO write to signal some request to another `vhdmmio` construct.

        - [`request`](request.md): like `strobe`, but the request flags stay high until acknowledged by hardware.

        - [`multi-request`](multirequest.md): allows multiple software-to-hardware requests to be queued up atomically by counting.